Digital Photography Tips, Tutorials and Resources

-Next, I need to remove the noise from the image before I begin sharpening it.
+Next, we need to remove the noise from the image before we begin sharpening it.
 Removing any noise is important because noise confuses Photoshop’s edge detection.

 Instead of detecting the actual edges in the image, Photoshop will detect the noise as edges also.
 If Photoshop interprets the noise as edges and adds contrast to them, the noise will be even more visible in the final product.

 There are several different ways to remove noise in Photoshop.
-I’ve chosen to use this basic noise removal method because this particular image has pretty low noise, so the edit is fairly simple.
+We’ve chosen to use this basic noise removal method because this particular image has pretty low noise, so the edit is fairly simple.

-Now that I have reduced the noise, I can finally get into sharpening.
+Now that we’ve reduced the noise, we can finally get into sharpening.

 Sharpening Your Image in Photoshop